alexfernandez/alexfernandez.github.io/2016/mib-five-years-later.md

 * [César Domínguez](https://twitter.com/csar4231)
 worked with us on two really cool Android and iOS apps.

-Mauricio joined Opinno, a company focused on innovation.
-He has still not shaken the entrepreneurship bug, and will soon start a new venture.

 I had very interesting conversations with all of them.
 A big part of my freelancing work has been done for people I met while at MoveinBlue, quite often working for people I had previously hired.